duckdb/duckdb-web/docs/sql/statements/alter_table.md

 <div id="rrdiagram"></div>

 `ALTER TABLE` changes the schema of an existing table.
-All the changes made by `ALTER TABLE` fully respect the transactional semantics - that is - they will not be visible to other transactions until committed, and can be fully reverted through a rollback.
+All the changes made by `ALTER TABLE` fully respect the transactional semantics, i.e., they will not be visible to other transactions until committed, and can be fully reverted through a rollback.

 ### RENAME TABLE